thaongan251/DLP-accreditation/README.md

 _Multiple Choice_
 **7) Which of the following architecture benefits is provided directly by the Databricks Lakehouse Platform?
 Select three responses.**

-- [ ] Available on and across multiple cloudsBuilt on open source and open standards
+- [ ] Available on and across multiple clouds
+- [ ] Built on open source and open standards
 - [ ] Scalable, redundant cloud-based data storage
-- [ ] Efficient on-premises optimized hardwareUnified security and governance approach for all data assets
+- [ ] Efficient on-premises optimized hardware
+- [ ] Unified security and governance approach for all data assets

 _Multiple Choice_